IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

 With WebSphere Automation, security, business efficiency and resiliency become standard.
 IBM can meet you wherever you are in your optimization and automation journeys to help you quickly deliver value and increase ROI, all while laying a solid automation foundation to support future growth.

-IBM WebSphere Automation is available as a stand-alone offering or as an addition to IBM Cloud Pak® for Watson AIOps.
+IBM WebSphere Automation is a stand-alone product that runs on RedHat OpenShift.
+Entitlement to RedHat OpenShift is included with IBM WebSphere Automation, but must be installed separately.
 As part of IBM Automation platform, IBM WebSphere Automation includes containerized components and common software services on top of a common automation layer, to manage WebSphere’s incidents, hybrid applications, and cost with complete observability, governance, and compliance.

 Deploy virtually anywhere through containers supported by Red Hat® OpenShift® software, on IBM Cloud®, on essentially any existing infrastructure on-premises, or through private and public clouds.
 Use only the capabilities you need with a fully modular approach that’s designed to be easy to consume.